johnofmars/mm-github-pages-starter/_pages/docs/armor.md

   - You get 80% of the reload cap with a single GL loader.
 [See the **Reloading** for more detail.](/docs/armor/#reload-mods)
 - Concussive Dampener does NOT work in Crucible
 - Dexterity mods
   - Fighting Lion already has a *100* in Handling, so it doesn't need the help.
 As far as kinetics, remember Fighting Lion's Masterwork perk, Chimera.
 This masterwork effectively gives your kinetic Quickdraw.
-Dexterity mods still help, since it's not true "Quickdraw", but it's diminishing returns.
+Dexterity mods still help, since it's not true "Quickdraw", but it has diminishing returns.
   - For more on Dexterity Perks, Freehand Mod and Quickdraw, refer to [this post on r/CruciblePlayBook](https://www.reddit.com/r/CruciblePlaybook/comments/a0itxx/massive_breakdown_of_dexterity_perks_with/)

 ## Sample Builds